cinemagoer/cinemagoer/docs/devel/index.rst

   created with the imdbpy2sql.py script; see the README.sqldb file.
   The dbschema module contains tables definitions and some useful functions.
-  The helpers module contains functions and other goodies not directly used by the IMDbPY package, but that can be useful to develop IMDbPY-based programs.
+  The helpers module contains functions and other goodies not directly used by the Cinemagoer package, but that can be useful to develop Cinemagoer-based programs.

 I wanted to stay independent from the source of the data for a given